mrinjamul/data-science-beginners/README.md

-# Data Science Tutorial by Sololearn
+# Data Science for Beginners

 ### Index